apogi/gf-sort-export/readme.txt

 == Description ==

 This plugin provides the ability to reorder the fields during an export in Gravity Forms.

-After selecting the fields you wish to export, the plugin will group these fields, after which you can drag & drop the in the desired order.
+After selecting the fields you wish to export, the plugin will group these fields, after which you can drag & drop them in the desired order.
 Then click "Download Export File".
-The fields in the CSV output will now be in the desired order.
+The fields in the CSV output will now be in that order.

-To prevent clutter, this plugin also removes all disabled subfields from the export list.
+To limit visual clutter, this plugin also removes all disabled subfields from the export list.

 == Screenshots ==
 1. Simply drag & drop the fields in the desired order.